salylgw/gammath_spot/README.rst

 10. If you installed this software then run: `gammath_historian sample_watchlist.csv > log_historian.txt`
 11. If not installed but just obtained the code then go to the directory `gammath_spot/gammath_spot/` where all the source files are and run: `python gammath_stocks_gscores_historian.py sample_watchlist.csv > log_historian.txt`
 12. You can check the `tickers/"ticker_symbol"/"ticker_symbol"_micro_gscores.csv` (for stock history based micro-gScores and corresponding total gScore) and `tickers/"ticker_symbol"/`"ticker_symbol"_gscores_charts.png` that shows the plotted charts of price, overall stock history based gScore and micro-gScores
 13. You can do backtesting on provided watchlist.
-Please refer to `gammath_spot/gammath_spot/gammath_backtesting.py` for implementing your strategy
+If you installed this software then run: `gammath_backtester sample_watchlist.csv > log_backtester.txt`
+14. If not installed but just obtained the code then go to the directory `gammath_spot/gammath_spot/` where all the source files are and run: `python gammath_stocks_backtesting.py sample_watchlist.csv > log_backtester.txt`.
+You can update the function locally for implementing your own strategy
-14. For each stock, it processes (based on a strategy you implement/use) the data collected by scraper app and processes the stock history based gScore/micro-gScores for approximately last 5 years (that were saved from the gscore historian) and saves the backtesting stats in `tickers/<ticker_symbol>/<ticker_symbol>_gtrades_stats.csv`
+15. For each stock, it processes (based on a strategy you implement/use) the data collected by scraper app and processes the stock history based gScore/micro-gScores for approximately last 5 years (that were saved from the gscore historian) and saves the backtesting stats in `tickers/<ticker_symbol>/<ticker_symbol>_gtrades_stats.csv`

 # Investment blog